hack3rs.ca network-security

 triage-questions

-• ?Is this exposed service expected, documented, and owned by a team?
+• ?Is this exposed service expected, documented in the asset inventory, and owned by a specific team?

-• ?Did the service become reachable due to a recent change or drift from baseline?
+• ?Did the service become reachable because of a recent change, a misconfiguration, or gradual drift from a known baseline?

-• ?Which auth controls and monitoring alerts protect this access path?
+• ?What authentication controls and monitoring alerts are actually protecting this access path right now?

-• ?What is the immediate containment step if the exposure is unintended (ACL, firewall rule, reverse proxy, disable service)?
+• ?What is the fastest containment step if the exposure turns out to be unintended — an ACL change, a firewall rule, disabling the service?

 defender-actions.checklist